r-brunning/r-brunning/README.md

 ## A few projects

 - **[Phonebook Full Stack App](https://github.com/r-brunning/UoH-Fullstack-Open-3.10-Phonebook-Backend)**
   A full-stack app with a Node.js backend and React frontend.
 The backend provides a REST API and serves the production React build.
-Uses Node.js, Express.js, React, Axios, Morgan, and handles CORS.
+Uses Node.js, Express.js, React, Axios, MongoDB, Morgan, and handles CORS.

 - **[Refactoring Kata](https://github.com/r-brunning/gilded-rose)**
   Solution to the Gilded Rose kata, focused on refactoring and coding standards.
 Built with TypeScript and tested using Jest.